palvarez89/ceph-csi/docs/deploy-cephfs.md

 of a Docker image.
 When compiled as a binary file, the result is stored in `_output/` directory with the name `cephcsi`.
-When compiled as an image, it's stored in the local Docker image store with name `cephcsi`.
+When compiled as an image, it's stored in the local Docker image store/////// with name `cephcsi`.

 Building binary: